-In summary, the retention of sablefish has remained in the 97% range suggesting very little, if any, high grading.
+In summary, according to the cited evidence and analysis through 1997, the retention of sablefish has remained in the 97% range suggesting very little, if any, high grading.
 The discards of groundfish in the directed sablefish fishery reduced 39%, for a 84.9% retention of everything caught.
 The fish currently discarded are primarily skates and flounders for which markets are not available.
 The halibut discards in the sablefish fishery declined 38%.
 The IFQ program has, therefore, helped reduce bycatch significantly.
+Data for 1998 is not available.